Quick Links: Names of the Full Moons Chart

 Quarter Moon or Half Moon - The moon appears as a half circle in the sky.

-Blue Moon - The thirteenth moon occurring in a calendar year.
+Blue Moon - The 2nd full moon occurring in a calender month, or the thirteenth full moon in a calendar year.

 In many traditions, the full moon in each month has a name corresponding to the month in which it occurs.
 Below are some common names for the moons throughout the year.